mongodb/docs-cluster-to-cluster-sync/source/includes/example-filter-collection-with-renaming.rst

 .. important::

-   If you anticipate renaming collections, add the entire database to the filter rather than specifying individual collections.
+   If you anticipate renaming collections, consider adding the entire database to the filter rather than specifying individual collections.